barracudanetworks/cloud-reference-architectures/AWS-CGF-HA-EIP-Shifting/README.md

 ### AWS Console
 Open the AWS console and select the region where the firewalls will be deployed.
 Navigate to CloudFormation and select Create Stack.
 Under “Choose Template” select Upload a Template to Amazon S3.
 In the file select dialog browse to the location where you downloaded the files from the GitHub repository.
 Choose the file `CGF_HA_floatingEIP.json`.
 Click Next to move to “Specify Details.”

+The following information will need to be supplied:
+-	Stack Name
+-	Instance Type
+-	License Mode – BYOL, PAYG, or metered
+-	Release Version (8.0.0 recommended)
+-	VPC address space (recommend at least a /20 network)
+-	Private IP address for each firewall
+-	AZ for primary firewall
+-	AZ for secondary firewall
+-	Enable RESTAPI by default
+-	IAM profile name (the IAM you created earlier)
+-	Prefix prepended to all resources created by this template

+After specifying the details, click Next to proceed to Options.
+These include:
+-	Tags
+-	Permissions – specify IAM role used by CFT when creating resources
+-	Rollback triggers
+-	Advanced options like notifications and stack policy

+After specifying the options, click Next to proceed to the Review page.
+Review your selections, and then click Create to deploy the stack.
+Stack creation can take 10 minutes or more to complete.

+## Next Steps

+After the deployment has completed you can log in to the primary firewall using the Barracuda Firewall Admin utility.
+(Download [here](https://d.barracudanetworks.com/ngfirewall/8.0.0/FirewallAdmin_8.0.0-819.exe).)
+This is a self-contained Windows binary that does not require installation.
+Detailed information about the Firewall Admin utility can be found in this Barracuda [Campus article](https://campus.barracuda.com/product/cloudgenfirewall/doc/73719519/barracuda-firewall-admin/).
+Launch Firewall Admin and connect to the EIP address that was deployed by the template.
+Note that both the primary and secondary firewalls will have a public IP address, however only the primary firewall will have the EIP address.
+Connect to the firewall with username of “root” and the instance ID as the initial password.